tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 12 - Fundamental of Battery Energy Storage and Electric Vehicles.md

 ### Depth of Discharge (DoD)
 How much of the battery is discharged with each cycle
-- Deeper the discharge every cycle
+- Deeper the discharge every cycle, the shorter the number of cycles it can do (the shorter its lifetime)
+- battery design takes this into account
+	- batteries for stand-alone power systems are desigb

 # Additional Content